MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMGlobalConditionXPathQuery.md

 ### -XPathQuery

-Specify a valid full XML path language (XPath) query to use to assess compliance on client computers.
+Specifies a valid full XML path language (XPath) query to use to assess compliance on client computers.

 ```yaml
 Type: String